(God Must Have Spent) A Little More Time on You: Alabama version

 In 1999, country music band Alabama recorded the song with a backing vocal from NSYNC, and released it as a single from their eighteenth studio album, Twentieth Century.
 This version peaked at number three on the Billboard Hot Country Songs chart and at number 29 on the Billboard Hot 100.
 The song is the only Hot Country Songs chart entry for NSYNC.
-This was also Alabama's final top 10 hit on the Billboard Country charts.
-The song was later included as the B-side to Alabama's next single, "Small Stuff."
+This was also Alabama's final top 10 hit on the Billboard country charts until 2011, when they topped the chart as featured on Brad Paisley's "Old Alabama".
+The song was later included as the B-side to Alabama's next single, "Small Stuff".